How Many Bags Are in a Yard of Mulch? Conversion Table by Bag Size

 This is the number everything else comes back to.

 A cubic yard is a volume measurement.
 In mulch terms, 1 cubic yard equals 27 cubic feet.
 If you are comparing bulk mulch sold by the yard with bagged mulch sold in cubic feet, this is the conversion that makes the math work.
+Learn the weight of bulk mulch and understand its importance in our guide: how much does a yard of mulch weigh?

 Why bag size changes the answer